Getting “Stuck” in a Corner in Dogs

 • Loss of spatial awareness: The dog often bumps into furniture or walls because it no longer perceives its surroundings correctly.

-• Behavioral changes: Sudden changes in the dog’s behavior may occur, such as Apathy or aggression.
+• Behavioral changes: Sudden Behavioral changes may occur in the dog, such as apathy or aggression.

 • Decreased responsiveness: The dog reacts more slowly or not at all to noises or movements in its environment.